gasolin/barechat/packages/cli/README.md

 ## Using BareChat as a Package

-To make varient chat experience, you can also import `barechat/lib/chat-core` in your project.
+To make variant chat experience, you can also import `barechat/lib/chat-core` in your project.

 ```js
 import { getBackend } from 'barechat/lib/chat-core'